It was 2014 when I wrote my first blog to share my feelings about my dreams and life in the United States.

 Should I Start A Blog?

 Blogging is neither an easy peasy task nor rocket science.
-Most good bloggers started like absolute beginners, and with their hard work and dedication, they were able to meet their blogging goals.
+Many good bloggers in this blogging world started like absolute beginners, and with their hard work and dedication, they were able to meet their blogging goals.

 If you think you are in a position to start a blog then you should start planning now.